hiro-kj/tictactoe_reinforcement_learning/README.md

 ---
 ## Analysis
+The graph displayed after each execution shows that the AI agent successfully found ways to play forks and converges after about 1,500 episodes.
+After the convergence the AI agent can consistently beat the algorithm player 8 or 9 times out of 10 games.

 If you run the program multiple times, you will see two different results in the last 100 games.
-For some executions the AI agent picks a corner for the opening move all 100 times in the last 100 games.
+In some executions the AI agent picks a corner for the opening move all 100 times in the last 100 games.
 For the rest, it doesn't pick corners for the opening move at all (it picks the center for all 100 times).

 ![alt text](./readme_images/tictactoe_graph_100_corner_openings.png "Graph 100 Corner Openings")